Info Source

 Internal Services

-Internal services constitute groups of related activities and resources that are administered to support the needs of programs and other corporate obligations of an organization.
-Internal services include only those activities and resources that apply across an organization and not to those provided specifically to a program.
-These groups are management and oversight services, communications services, legal services, human resources management services, financial management services, information management services, information technology services, real property services, materiel services and acquisition services.
+Internal Services are groups of related activities and resources that are administered to support the needs of programs and other corporate obligations of an organization.
+These groups are: Acquisitions; Communications Services; Financial Management; Human Resources Management; Information Management; Information Technology; Legal Services; Management and Oversight Services; Material; Real Property; Travel and Other Administrative Services.
+Internal Services include only those activities and resources that apply across an organization and not to those provided specifically to a program.

 Acquisition Services